JoeKauf/PetDatingAppSubmodule/README.md

 languages.
 There are some drawbacks to this.
 Although some languages are relatively universal, [native functionalities are not](https://www.appschopper.com/blog/pros-cons-cross-platform-mobile-app-development/).
 These need to be accounted for in addition to your code itself.
 This can involve
 [permissions](https://docs.expo.dev/guides/permissions/) or different calls to native functionalities with different commands depending on operating system.
-This can leave issues only discovered during testing.
+This can leave issues that might only discovered during testing.

 [IOS](https://www.apple.com/ios/ios-16/) is Apple's mobile operating system and [Android](https://www.android.com/) is Google's mobile operating system.
 Each of these systems have their own app stores.
-IOS is a little harder to get an app.
+IOS is a little harder to get in the app store.
 The app is required to be cross-compaptible with all of Apple's mobile devices including their Ipads.
-Apple also has a [strict review process](https://developer.apple.com/ios/submit/) that makes it much harder to get into the app store.
+Apple also has a [strict review process](https://developer.apple.com/ios/submit/) that may take months to pass.
 Google is [much easier to upload apps to and it requires a one-time paid account](https://support.google.com/googleplay/android-developer/answer/9859152?hl=en).

 ## III.
 Project Languages, Software, and Hardware